-TALENT MANAGEMENT INDICATOR STANDARD METHODOLOGY Training ratio GRI 404 - 1 Training cost (including hours) as a percentage of employment cost.
-Voluntary turnover GRI 401 - 1 SV - PS - 330a.2 Percentage of permanent employees GRI 2 - 7 SV - PS - 000.A Percentage of casual employees GRI 2 - 7 GRI 2 - 8 SV - PS - 000.A Percentage new employees hires by gender GRI 401 - 1 Engagement Index GRI 2 - 29 SV-PS-330a.3 The Engagement Index is calculated as the average score of respondents who answer two questions (on a scale from one to five) concerning its current situation working at SGS.
-These two scores are then scaled to 100, and combined through an average, which results in the Engagement Index.
-Number of training hours by type GRI 404 - 1 Types of training defined: 1.
-Leadership Development Skills Programs 2.
-Technical and Sales 3.
-Trainee training 4.
-Operational Integrity 5.
-Integrity training 6.
-Other training Number of job-related training hours GRI 404 - 1 Job-related training includes Leadership Development Skills Programs, Technical and Sales, Trainee training and Operational Integrity training.
-Percentage of employees receiving performance appraisals GRI 404 - 3 Percentage of employees covered by collective bargaining agreement GRI 2 - 30
+TALENT MANAGEMENT INDICATOR STANDARD METHODOLOGY Voluntary turnover (as a % of permanent employees) GRI 401 - 1 SV - PS - 330a.2 Percentage of permanent employees (as a % of total employees) GRI 2 - 7 SV - PS - 000.A Percentage of casual employees (as a % of total employees) GRI 2 - 7 SV - PS - 000.A New employees hires by gender GRI 401 - 1 Engagement Index GRI 2 - 29 SV-PS-330a.3 Engagement is a measure of how committed to and enthusiastic employees are about their work and the organization.
+The index is the average engagement score given by survey respondents in response to 3 engagement questions: • How likely is it that you would recommend SGS as a place to work? • How likely is it that you would stay with SGS if you were offered the same job at another organization? • Overall, how satisfied are you working at SGS?
+It's calculated by averaging each employee's engagement score based on their answer to all the engagement questions and ranges between 0 to 10.
+Number of training hours by type GRI 404 - 2 GRI 403 - 2 Types of training defined: Leadership Development Skills Programs, Technical and Sales, Trainee training, Operational Integrity, Integrity training, Other training.
+When specified, training hours also include training delivered to clients through the SGS Academy and training delivered to communities through the SGS Academy for the Community.
+Performance reviews (as a % of employees eligible to performance review) GRI 404 - 3 Percentage of employees covered by collective bargaining agreement GRI 2 - 30

-DIVERSITY AND EQUAL OPPORTUNITIES INDICATOR STANDARD METHODOLOGY Percentage of women in leadership positions (CEO-3) GRI 405 - 1 SV-PS-330a.1 Leadership positions refer to those managers that are up to 3 levels below the CEO.
+DIVERSITY AND EQUAL OPPORTUNITIES INDICATOR STANDARD METHODOLOGY Women in leadership positions (CEO - 3) GRI 405 - 1 SV-PS-330a.1 Percentage of women managers up to level CEO-3.
+A manager is defined as an employee with a people-management responsibility and/or Profit & Loss responsibility and/or reports to an ExCo member, Managing Director or Business managers (except clerical jobs).
 Percentage of managers by gender GRI 405 - 1 SV-PS-330a.1 A manager is defined as an employee with a people-management responsibility and/or Profit & Loss Statement responsibility and/or reports to an OC member, Managing Director or Business Manager.
-Percentage of employees by gender GRI 405 - 1 SV-PS-330a.1 GRI 2-7 Diversity on the board and operations council by gender, nationality and age GRI 405 - 1 OPERATIONAL INTEGRITY
+Percentage of employees by gender GRI 405 - 1 SV-PS-330a.1 Diversity on the board and operations council by gender, nationality and age GRI 405 - 1 Annual total compensation ratio GRI 2 - 21

-OPERATIONAL INTEGRITY INDICATOR STANDARD METHODOLOGY Lost time incident rate GRI 403 - 9 The number of lost time incidents occurring per 200,000 hours worked by full time employee(FTE).
-Working hours are estimated to be 2,100 hours per year per FTE.
+HEALTH AND SAFETY INDICATOR STANDARD METHODOLOGY Lost time incident rate GRI 403 - 9 The number of lost time incidents occurring per 200,000 hours worked by full time employee (FTE).
 Total recordable incident rate GRI 403 - 9 Number of lost time, restricted duty, medical treatment incidents and fatalities occurring per 200,000 hours worked by FTE.
-Working hours are estimated to be 2,100 hours per year per FTE.
-Safety training hours GRI 404 - 1 Operational Integrity training hours per employee GRI 404 - 1 Sickness Absence Rate (SAR) GRI 403 - 9 The number of days not worked due to illness as a percentage of the total working days.
+Safety training hours GRI 404 - 1 The number of fatalities as a result of work-related ill health GRI 403 - 10 Health & Safety training hours per employee GRI 404 - 1 Sickness Absence Rate (SAR) GRI 403 - 9 The number of days not worked due to illness as a percentage of the total working days.
+Number of experts N.A.
+Based on SGS's job architecture, the level and grade of roles, this includes all those roles which require a technical background.
+It does not include roles in general management, administration, support functions or profiles requiring no technical qualifications.